dtaht/blog-cerowrt/content/post/bbrs_basic_beauty.md

 than the rate itself, which is something, to this ex-audio guy, that seems intuitively correct.

-So I setup a quick internet emulation (0 and 48ms RTTs), at 20Mbits, to take a look, using the sqm-scripts (htb + fq_codel), for the rate management on one interface, and netem (for delay) on the other on the middlebox.
+So I setup an internet emulation (0 and 48ms RTTs), at 20Mbits, to take a look, using the sqm-scripts (htb + fq_codel), for the rate management on one interface, and netem (for delay) on the other on the middlebox.